• Skip to primary navigation

 Special occasion dessert

-And this can easily be made into a gluten-free cake recipe.
+This easy almond cake is one that you’ll make over and over, and can be made into a gluten-free cake recipe.
 Take a look at my gluten-free baking & baked goods guide if you want to learn more.

 What is Almond Flour?